 Especially if you are worried about thinning hair...

 the good news is…only 1 gram of hair is needed!

 Your hair sample is taken in tiny amounts from the back of your head and nape area of your neck.
 Areas where any hair was removed are less visible because of this.

 To clip, pinch a tiny group of strands close to the scalp and just use very tip of scissors to cut it.
 This will keep you from cutting into more hair that is nearby.

 You are only going to submit the first 1 1/2 inches of hair closest to your scalp.
 Keep strands pinched between thumb and forefinger and clip off excess.
-Then place on the little paper seesaw weight scale in the box where it says to place the sample for your Hair Analysis Test.

 There you have it - the easy-to-follow instructions on taking a sample for your Hair Analysis Test!

 Ellen Landauer is an expert with over 40 years in-depth study and experience of the safe and effective use of nutritional supplements, botanical extracts and detoxification methods.